 Don’t worry though, we’re all fine!
 And I stand with the protestors – I understand their fight for democracy and it is one that needs to be heard.
-Especially when things like this happen:

 Today, I had nothing special planned.
 So once again, getting out of bed was tough.
 I decided to go out at least a little bit and go to the local Starbucks to study (I have yet to try every green-tea flavour thing I can find there!).